thoughtbot/ios-on-rails/book/iOS/posting_a_user_afn.md

 # Posting a User With AFNetworking

-Now that we've created a method for enqueueing a task manually, lets use the AFNetworking framework to simplify things.
+Now that we've created a method for enqueueing a task manually, let's use the AFNetworking framework to simplify things.
 We'll create a method on our `HUMRailsAFNClient` to POST to /users.

 ### Declaring a Task for Making Requests